Ekkehard-Schulze/precision-temperature-logger/README.md

 Faculty of Biology ('The Baumeister Lab'), University of Freiburg, 79104 Freiburg,

-Germany in collaboration with the intitute's electronics workshop 'AT-Technik'.
+Germany in collaboration with the institute's electronics workshop 'AT-Technik'.

 The hardware was designed by Jürgen Schmidt and constructed by